sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - design and implementation of a recovery/reboot safety process, and recovery safe state.
 - try to include random test checks.
 - Privacy by design (if applies)
+- Policy and strategy for critical and safety data backup.

 ACcording to Straoup Book: